0

 How to get here: They say “we’re down the longest dead-end in Sussex,” so you’re going to need a car.

 Oxney Organic Estate in East Sussex is the largest single estate organic vineyard in the UK.
-Visitors there can either stop by their tasting room and shop or option to go on a guided tour and tasting which happens every Saturday between April and November.
-Try their organic still and sparkling wines which are made according to a low intervention, natural winemaking ethos.
-Note that they’re closed on Sundays and bank holidays.
+Visitors there can either stop by their tasting room and shop or opt to go on a guided tour and tasting which happens every Saturday between April and November.
+Try their organic still and sparkling wines, which are made according to a low-intervention, natural winemaking ethos.
+Note that they’re closed on Sundays.

 Staying over: If you want to make a weekend of it they have a range of cottages and shepherd's huts on the estate you can stay in.